 Boundary Details

 Prior to the commencement of the development, (other than site clearance/ demolition), details of walls and fences to be erected within the development shall be submitted to and approved in writing by the Local Planning Authority.
-The walls and fences shall then be erected prior to the first occupation of the individual dwellings, in accordance with the approved details unless previously agreed in writing by the Local Planning Authority.
+The walls and fences shall then be erected prior to the first occupation of the individual dwellings, in accordance with the approved details..

 Reason: In the interests of the amenity of the area.